 Corn growers and ethanol producers are supportive of the renewable fuels standard because of its implications for higher corn and ethanol prices.
 However, concern over ethanol imports is growing among some stakeholders.
 Because of lower production costs and the availability of government incentives, ethanol prices in Brazil and some other countries can be significantly lower than in the United States.
-To offset the U.S. tax incentive that all ethanol (imported or domestic) receives, most imports are subject to a tariff of \$0.54 per gallon.
-This tariff effectively negates the tax incentive for covered imports and has been a significant barrier to fuel ethanol imports.
+To offset the U.S. tax incentive that all ethanol (imported or domestic) receives, most imports are subject to a relatively small 2.5% ad valorem tariff, but more significantly an added duty of \$0.54 per gallon.
+This added duty effectively negates the tax incentive for covered imports and has been a significant barrier to fuel ethanol imports.